edelveart/edelveart.github.io/src/content/blog/formal-lang-galois.md

 Many times I think of certain objects (mathematical, algorithmic, musical) as if they were towers of field extensions, standing or leaning, but always with a structural foundation that could be formalized.

-And so, sometimes I stop and circle the idea in my head, defning them and saying them (you’ll see this note has something of the way I go and come back, trying to re‑explain to myself once more what I’m thinking, like when someone practices scales on their musical instrument).
+Sometimes, I pause and revisit ideas in my head, defining and repeating them, as if I'm re-explaining them to myself, like practicing scales on an instrument.

 The idea I propose here is a different, and perhaps fruitful, way to look at the hierarchy of languages in formal logic via algebra theory.
 First I’ll tell you where this analogy came to me.